ioccc-src/winner/1998/df/README.md

 the program are used.

 Curiously, the program only works if its source is in the directory it's run in.
-More curiously, the program will fail if the program's name's second letter isn't "r" (the source has been changed for your convenience and this restriction does no longer exist).
+More curiously, the program would fail if the program's name's second letter wasn't "r" (the source has been changed for your convenience and this restriction does no longer exist).

 Modern design has come a long way since the unreadable, tightly-coupled